tide-foundation/Tide-h4x2/README.md

 ### Debug Web Page
 NOTE: This is only if you'd like to test your local ORKs with encryption/decryption of your own data with your own password

-Navigate to where you cloned the repo, then:
 ````
 cd Tide-h4x2\h4x2-front\modules\H4x2-TideJS
 ````